gritzmo/KofBot/README.md

 # KOFBot

-This repository contains utilities for training a Rainbow RDQN agent for *The King of Fighters 2002 UM* using [RLlib](https://docs.ray.io/en/latest/rllib.html).
+This repository contains utilities for training an R2D2 agent for *The King of Fighters 2002 UM* using [RLlib](https://docs.ray.io/en/latest/rllib.html).

 ## Recording gameplay